 To avoid stalling out once the initial excitement has faded, we recommend developing a long-term promotional plan to keep your audience up-to-date on what's to come.

 - Leverage partners or influencers.
 Invite others to be featured on your account, and ask them to spread the word to their network.

 - Newsjack.
 We’ve done a few “HubSpot Hot Takes," which is essentially our version of a quick reaction to industry news.
 This has gotten our account mentioned by people on other social platforms, which helps spread the word.

 - Join the conversation.
 Find an opportunity to get involved in a relevant event and leverage that audience.
 We recently did a takeover from Social Media Marketing World, highlighting some speakers, sessions, and key learnings from the conference.
-We posted about the takeover using the #SMMW16 hashtag and saw a noticeable spike in followers that day.
+In 2016, we posted about the takeover using the #SMMW16 hashtag and saw a noticeable spike in followers that day.

 This one is hard for many content creators to stomach: We like to edit, adjust, tweak until the last second.
 But if you’re doing Snapchat right, it’s not gonna be perfect.